Key Takeaways

 Find out migration dates in your region.
 This will tell you when you need to hang your feeders and to choose plants that will bloom when your hummingbirds are around. - Think Vertically

-Add a trellis and plant trumpet honeysuckle.
+Add an arbor or trellis and plant trumpet honeysuckle.
 You can also layer other plants (see list below) in small pots down the side. - Go Bright

 Hummingbirds really like tubular flowers that come in bright colors such as red, pink and orange. - Watering Hole

-You can have a bird bath, but make sure it's shallow water.
+You can have a birdbath, but make sure the water is shallow.
 They're also attracted to small pump-fed waterfalls or garden misters. - A Little at a Time

 Plant flowers that bloom at different times so that they'll have a nectar source throughout the season. - Say No to Pesticides